-UPDATE 6/30/2020 – Butcher Jones Recreation Site at Saguaro Lake has been closed until further notice.
-This is due to the recent fire and possible flooding during the upcoming Monsoon season.
+UPDATE 6/30/2020 – Butcher Jones Recreation Site at Saguaro Lake will be closed until March 2021.
+This is due to the recent Bush Fire and an opportunity for the regrowth of ground cover to prevent possible flooding or landslides during the upcoming Monsoon and winter season.
 The Saguaro Lake Marina is still open.

-The Salt River Tubing has been closed for 30 days due to the ongoing coronavirus pandemic.
+The Salt River Tubing has been closed for the season due to the ongoing coronavirus pandemic.
 The Lower Salt River is still open at this time for Kayaking, Paddleboarding and recreation.

 NOTE: Due to people wanting to get out, the river has been seeing larger than normal crowds and limited parking.